 Lincoln offers a wide selection of bars, pubs and clubs.
 On the main Brayford Pool campus, you will find the University’s Engine Shed and Tower Bars, which host live music, comedy nights, socials, parties and balls.

 The Engine Shed is Lincoln’s largest live music and entertainment venue, attracting big name artists.
-Recent acts to appear include Pixie Lott, Stereophonics, Fatboy Slim and Kings of Leon.
+Recent acts to appear included Kings of Leon, Dizzee Rascal, Florence and the Machine, Jason Manford, Russell Kane, Sarah Millican, Rizzle Kicks, Professor Green and Annie Mac.

 Places to Stay